nutanix-japan/nai-llm/docs/infra/infra_jumphost_tofu.md

     !!!warning
           Make sure to paste the output of the command ``cat jumphostvm_cloudinit.yaml | base64 | tr -d '\n'`` to the ``guest_customization_cloud_init_user_data`` value field

-9. In VSC Explorer, create an image and a VM resource file with the following name
+9. In VSC Explorer, within the ``jumphost-tofu`` folder, click on **New File** :material-file-plus-outline: and create a opentofu manifest file with the following name:

     ```bash
     jumphostvm.tf
     ```